-29. There is no legitimate penological justification for the use of a neuromuscular blocking agent or other chemical paralytic agent in an execution by lethal injection.

-30. Neuromuscular blocking agents are not necessary to produce death, and do not diminish the prisoner's awareness or ability to feel pain.

-31. Over eighty executions have been accomplished in other jurisdictions in the United States without the use of a neuromuscular blocking agent or other chemical paralytic agent.
-In each of these executions, the prisoner died.

-32. The only purpose of the neuromuscular blocking agent in Mississippi's lethal injection protocol is to mask the gasping and physical convulsions produced by injection of the final drug, potassium chloride.

-33. The neuromuscular blocking agent is thus used to make the execution appear serene and peaceful where the State may have in fact failed to sufficiently anesthetize the prisoner against pain and suffering.

-34. The third and final drug in Mississippi's lethal injection protocol is potassium chloride - a chemical that disrupts the electrical signals in the heart, paralyzes the cardiac muscle, and kills the prisoner by cardiac arrest.

-35. Provided that a lethal dose of the barbiturate is administered, there is no legitimate penological justification for the use of potassium chloride in an execution by lethal injection.
+- 27. The second drug, vecuronium bromide, is a neuromuscular blocking agent that paralyzes all of the prisoner's voluntary muscles, including the muscles used for respiration, but does not suppress sensation, consciousness, cognition, or the ability to feel pain and suffocation.
+It is used by the MDOC to be the "chemical paralytic agent." - 28.
+There is no legitimate penological justification for the use of a neuromuscular blocking agent or other chemical paralytic agent in an execution by lethal injection. - 29.
+Neuromuscular blocking agents are not necessary to produce death, and do not diminish the prisoner's awareness or ability to feel pain. - 30.
+Over eighty executions have been accomplished in other jurisdictions in the United States without the use of a neuromuscular blocking agent or other chemical paralytic agent.
+In each of these executions, the prisoner died. - 31.
+The only purpose of the neuromuscular blocking agent in Mississippi's lethal injection protocol is to mask the gasping and physical convulsions produced by injection of the final drug, potassium chloride. - 32.
+The neuromuscular blocking agent is thus used to make the execution appear serene and peaceful where the State may have in fact failed to sufficiently anesthetize the prisoner against pain and suffering. - 33.
+The third and final drug in Mississippi's lethal injection protocol is potassium chloride a chemical that disrupts the electrical signals in the heart, paralyzes the cardiac muscle, and kills the prisoner by cardiac arrest. - 34.
+Provided that a lethal dose of the barbiturate is administered, there is no legitimate penological justification for the use of potassium chloride in an execution by lethal injection.

-36. Over eighty executions have been accomplished in other jurisdictions in the United States without the use of potassium chloride.
-In each of these executions, the prisoner died.

-37. The humaneness and constitutionality of the three-drug lethal injection process hinges on whether the entire dose of the anesthetic (the first drug) is administered correctly, and whether the drug is sufficiently potent, pure, and rapid in onset to ensure that the prisoner is Case 3:15-cv-00295-HTW-LRA Document 1 Filed 04/16/15 Page 8 of 42 unconscious and insensate so he does not feel the torturous effects of the second and third drugs.
+- 35. Over eighty executions have been accomplished in other jurisdictions in the United States without the use of potassium chloride.
+In each of these executions, the prisoner died. - 36.
+The humaneness and constitutionality of the three-drug lethal injection process hinges on whether the entire dose of the anesthetic (the first drug) is administered correctly, and whether the drug is sufficiently potent, pure, and rapid in onset to ensure that the prisoner is unconscious and insensate so he does not feel the torturous effects of the second and third drugs.
 If the first drug administered fails to work as intended, the execution will be torturous for the prisoner.

-B. KNOWN RISKS OF THE DRUGS USED IN THE MISSISSIPPI LETHAL INJECTION PROTOCOL
+B. KNOWN RISKS OF THE DRUGS, USED IN THE MISSISSIPPI LETHAL INJECTION PROTOCOL